 For more information about the Dahlgren Heritage Trail – https://www.dahlgrentrail.org/

-We celebrated National Walking Week on Sunday, April 3rd by walking The First Day of Chancellorsville Trail in Spotsylvania, VA – soon to be our new Year-Round Event.
+We celebrated National Walking Week on Sunday, April 3rd by walking The First Day of Chancellorsville Battlefield Trail in Spotsylvania, VA – our new Seasonal Event.
+Click here for more information.

-Start Point: The Spotsylvania County Museum, 6159 Plank Road, Fredericksburg, VA (across from the Battlefield Country Store)
+Start Point: The Spotsylvania County/First Day of Chancellorsville Visitor Center/Museum, 6159 Plank Road, Fredericksburg, VA (across from the Battlefield Country Store)

 We had a great turnout on a beautiful morning!
-Walkers had a choice of a 3-, 5-, or 6-mile trail.
+Walkers had a choice of a 5-, 8-, or 10K trail.
 The trail is mostly grass or gravel with a few hills, plus a short distance (paved) through a housing development.
 Carrying water was recommended.

 For more information about The First Day of Chancellorsville Trail: https://www.battlefields.org/visit/battlefields/chancellorsville-battlefield

-We sponsor the following Year-Round Events (YREs) below that can be done any time the Start Point is open.
+We sponsor the following Seasonal and Year-Round Events (YREs) below that can be done any time the Start Point is open.

-Ashland, VA – Center of the Universe more information OPEN!
-Visitor Center open daily 10am to 4pm.
+Ashland, VA – Center of the Universe – more information – Visitor Center open daily, 10am to 4pm.

-Culpeper, VA -Historic Streetscapes more information Open!
-Visitor Center is open Friday, Saturday, and Sunday 10am-6pm
+Culpeper, VA – Historic Streetscapes – more information – Visitor Center is open Friday, Saturday, and Sunday, 10am-6pm.

-Fredericksburg, VA – Historic more information Open!
-Visitor Center open daily, 10am to 4pm
+Fredericksburg, VA – Historic – more information – Visitor Center open daily, 10am to 4pm.

-Fredericksburg, VA – River Ramblers more information Open!
-Visitor Center open daily, 10am to 4pm
+Fredericksburg, VA – River Ramblers – more information – Visitor Center open daily, 10am to 4pm.